This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Please see the University webpage for the most up to date information for EU applicants.

-The University requires additional information from applicants who require sponsorship under Tier 4 and have studied previously in the UK under Tier 4.
+The University requires additional information from applicants who require sponsorship for a Student visa and have studied previously in the UK on a Student visa or a Tier 4 (General) Student visa.
 This information will be used to ascertain whether an applicant can be sponsored and, as these checks may be undertaken only after an offer is made, applicants should be aware that an offer of a place does not constitute confirmation of sponsorship.
 Where UKVI allows exceptions to its policy, the University reserves the right to make its own assessment on whether these are applied.

 Previous study in the UK

-Applicants who require a Tier 4 (General) Student Visa and have previously studied in the UK must provide evidence detailing any periods of study on a Tier 4 (General) Student Visa (or on a Student Visa if the study in the UK was before 2009) in order for the University to ensure compliance.
+Applicants who require a Student visa and have previously studied in the UK must provide evidence detailing any previous periods of study on a Student visa or Tier 4 (General) Student Visa in order for the University to ensure compliance.
 Applicants should include documents including previous CASs/visas and /or copies of Biometric Residence Permits as part of their application.

 Any information that is not included in the application will be requested when the application is considered, or we may need to ask the permission of the applicant to check their UK immigration history directly with the UKVI.